-What can we expect to see this year in terms of video conferencing innovations?
+So what can we expect to see this year in terms of video conferencing innovations?
 Here are some trends to look out for:

 Tools like FaceTime and WhatsApp are some of the most widely used video calling tools in the consumer market today.
 What makes them so popular?
 They’re easy to use.
 Just one tap of a button and you’re connected to people anywhere in the world.
 This focus on the user experience is trickling into the professional world.

 Organizations (and their employees) are going to move towards video conferencing solutions that offer the best user experience.
 For example, if you had to spend several minutes digging through your emails or team messaging app for a meeting ID (and possibly password), you’d be more than frustrated.

 Browser-based video solutions like RingCentral Video allow users to join meetings with colleagues and customers with just the click of a link.
 No need to download and maintain apps or set up any meeting IDs.
 Everything lives in browsers so users can jump straight into the conversation.

 Going forward, HD video and audio will become the standard for video conferencing.
 We might also begin to see initial testing of UHD (ultra-high-definition) 4K video meetings, as computer and mobile displays—as well as internet performance—are starting to support that resolution.

 With the average business meeting running about an hour, the cost of ineffective meetings to an organization can add up very quickly.

-While there are many non-technical ways employers can improve the productivity of their meetings, like setting clear objectives and having an agenda, we will likely see more video meeting solutions offering integrations with productivity tools to help their users do more in less time.
+While there are many non-technical ways employers can improve the productivity of their meetings, like setting clear objectives and having an agenda, we’ll likely see more video meeting solutions that offer integrations with productivity tools to help their users do more in less time.

 The future of meetings

-Originally published Apr 09, 2020, updated Aug 11, 2020
+Originally published Apr 09, 2020, updated Jan 18, 2023